Plano, Texas: Primary and secondary schools

 The Plano Independent School District serves most of the city.
-Student enrollment has increased dramatically over the past few decades.
+Student enrollment has increased dramatically till 2012.
+However, the district has seen a decline since then, which resulted in two middle schools and two elementary schools to be closed for the 2025–2026 school year.
 Plano has a unique high school system, in which grades 9–10 attend a high school and grades 11–12 attend a senior high.
 There are three senior high schools (grades 11–12) in PISD: Plano East, Plano, and Plano West.
 Small portions of Plano are served by the Lewisville Independent School District, Frisco Independent School District, and Allen Independent School District.

 Plano schools graduate more of their students than comparable districts.
-In 2010, 93% of Plano Independent Student District students graduated from high school, 18 percentage points higher than Dallas ISD's rate.
+In 2010, 93% of Plano Independent School District students graduated from high school, 18 percentage points higher than Dallas ISD's rate.
 In 2012, Plano Independent School District announced that 128 seniors were selected as National Merit Semifinalists.

 Plano has given $1.2 billion in property tax revenue to other school districts through Texas's "Robin Hood" law, which requires school districts designated as affluent to give a percentage of their property tax revenue to other districts outside the county.
 In 2008, PISD gave $86 million.
 Controversy erupted when the salaries of teachers in less affluent districts—such as Garland ISD—exceeded the salaries of teachers in districts that had to pay into "Robin Hood".

 In the 2013–14 school year, Plano ISD opened two four-year high school academies, one focusing on STEAM (STEM education plus Media Arts) called Plano ISD Academy High School, and the other on health science.
 Additionally, the district modified its International Baccalaureate program to allow freshmen and sophomores in the program to be housed at Plano East Senior High School.

 In addition to Catholic primary and middle schools, the Roman Catholic Diocese of Dallas operates John Paul II High School in Plano.
 Non-Catholic private schools in Plano include Great Lakes Academy, Spring Creek Academy, Yorktown Education, and Prestonwood Christian Academy.
 In addition, the Collin County campus of Coram Deo Academy is in the One Church (previously Four Corners Church) facility in Plano.